 Always...
 Patsy Cline

 Always…Patsy Cline is suitable for most theatergoers.
-Includes mild language and alcohol and cigarette use.
+Includes mild language and references to alcohol and cigarette use.
+Prop cigarettes are used on stage.

 The plot revolves around 20-year-old Sophie about to be married and trying to figure out which of three men that may be her father should walk her down the aisle.
 Includes mild language, alcohol use, and sexual innuendo and situations.
 Mamma Mia! is suitable for most patrons ages 13 and over.